 The Aquatic Metatron is a unique device for simultaneously studying the effects of climate change (warming or cooling) and habitat fragmentation (aquatic and aerial) on the functioning of aquatic ecosystems.

-Lentic platform 2: It consists of 150 circular basins of 1.3 m3 and 72 basins of 350 litres each.
-These are not connected and no temperature regulation is yet provided.
-In particular, they allow the manipulation of biodiversity or the physical structure of the habitat in a large number of replicates.
+- a lentic platform of 150 circular basins of 1.3 m3 and 72 basins of 350 litres each, not connected, for a large number of replicates.

 - a lotic platform of 12 artificial rivers with adjustable flow rates, allowing the depth-velocity coupling to be controlled.